Eric Haase Player Props: Tigers vs. Diamondbacks

 Eric Haase At The Plate

-- Haase has six doubles, two home runs and 14 walks while hitting .213.
+- Haase is hitting .213 with six doubles, two home runs and 14 walks.

-- He has homered in two of 47 games played this season, and in 1.2% of his plate appearances.
+- He has hit a long ball in two of 47 games played this year, and in 1.2% of his plate appearances.

-- Haase has picked up an RBI in eight games this season (17.0%), with more than one RBI in three of them (6.4%).
+- Haase has driven in a run in eight games this year (17.0%), including three games with more than one RBI (6.4%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.